imagej/imagej.github.io/pages/MorphoLibJ.md

 ## Watershed segmentation

-![Overlay of watershed lines on blurred blobs.](Classic-Watershed-lines-blur-blobs.png "Overlay of watershed lines on blurred blobs.")
+![Overlay of watershed lines on blurred blobs.](/images/pages/Classic-Watershed-lines-blur-blobs.png "Overlay of watershed lines on blurred blobs.")"
 The watershed algorithm assimilates the grey level image to a digital elevation model, and aims at detecting the different catchment basins.
 In the grey-level image, the catchment basins correspond to dark regions surrounded by bright